dannyniu/MySuiteA/src/notes.md

   complications and problems.

-In rare cases (SIP16 mostly), where the size of the structure cannot be consistently determined, `{align-spec}` can be set to the word "Error".
+In rare cases (SIP16 mostly), where the size of the structure cannot be consistently determined, `{align-spec}` can be specified as "Error".
 This is allowed **ONLY** for plain working contexts.